Michael O'Loughlin: AFL career

 In 2005, he was selected alongside Sydney Swans teammate and cousin Adam Goodes in the Indigenous Team of the Century.
-O'Loughlin was chosen in the full-forward position.
-He described this honor as the highlight of his career, alongside the 2005 premiership.
+O'Loughlin was chosen for the full-forward position.
+He described this honour as the highlight of his career, alongside the 2005 premiership.

 O'Loughlin, the only player remaining in the team from the 1996 loss, played strongly during the 2005 grand final, including a number of exceptional marks.
 However, and uncharacteristically, his kicking for goal during the game was inaccurate.

 In 2006, O'Loughlin continued to be a key part of the Swans' line-up, including playing a decisive role in the qualifying and preliminary finals that put the Swans into the grand final for the second consecutive year.
 In the close qualifying Final against the West Coast Eagles at Subiaco Oval, O'Loughlin ran into an open goal, then carried on to the fence and roared into the faces of some rather stunned-looking Eagles' fans from a few inches away.
 The moment is captured in Jamie Cooper's painting the Game That Made Australia, commissioned by the AFL in 2008 to celebrate the 150th anniversary of the sport.

 In the 2006 Grand Final, O'Loughlin played well, kicking 3.1 (19).
 He continued to play consistently well for Sydney through the balance of his career.

-On 23 June 2009, O'Loughlin announced that at the end of the 2009 season he would retire.
+On 23 June 2009, O'Loughlin announced that at the end of the 2009 season, he would retire.
 He played his 300th game in round 19 at the MCG against the Richmond Tigers.